MehmetColaak/Colak-Notes/MasterThesis/Main.md

     - Feasibility
 #### Result and Discussion
 - Audience Feedback and Questionnaire Analysis
+    - Statistical Insights
+    - Expectations and Questionnaire Results
 - Key Themes and Observations
+    - Intuitiveness of Interaction
-- Feasibility and Artistic Potential
+    - Technical Challenges and Opportunities
 - Comparison with Literature
+    - Alignment with Prior Research
+    - Identified Differences
 - Audience Engagement
-- Technological Challenges and Opportunities
+    - Interactive Pattern and Behaviours
+    - Role of Artistic Expression
 #### Conclusion
+- Summary of Findings
 - Implications for Artists and Developers
+- Limitations of Research
+- Final Thoughts
 #### References
 #### Bibliography
 ## Bullet Notes
-- Acoustic Capturing
+- Acoustic Snapshots
-- Sonic Interfaces
-- Conservatism
+- Immersive Audio
-- Stigmatization
+- Conservatism and Stigmatization
-- Space Perception